-Certain of our directors (including new nominees for election at the Meeting) are presently also directors of one or more other reporting issuers, as follows:
+The following nominees for election as directors at the Meeting are presently also directors of one or more other reporting issuers:

 Director Reporting Issuers

 Albert Contardi Terreno Resources Corp.

 Arni Johannson Palisades Ventures Inc.

 Douglas Reeson Gossan Resources Limited

 Board Mandate